Hugo Award for Best Novella: Selection

 Hugo Award nominees and winners are chosen by the supporting and attending members of the annual World Science Fiction Convention, or Worldcon, and the presentation evening constitutes its central event.
-The selection process is defined in the World Science Fiction Society Constitution as instant-runoff voting with six nominees, except in the case of a tie.
+The selection process is defined in the World Science Fiction Society Constitution as instant-runoff voting with six finalists, except in the case of a tie.
 These novellas on the ballot are the six most-nominated by members that year, with no limit on the number of stories that can be nominated.
-Initial nominations are made by members in January through March, while voting on the ballot of six nominations is performed roughly in April through July, subject to change depending on when that year's Worldcon is held.
+Initial nominations are made by members in January through March, while voting on the ballot of six finalists is performed roughly in April through July, subject to change depending on when that year's Worldcon is held.
 Prior to 2017, the final ballot was five works; it was changed that year to six, with each initial nominator limited to five nominations.
 Worldcons are generally held near the start of September, and are held in a different city around the world each year.
-Members are permitted to vote "no award", if they feel that none of the nominees is deserving of the award that year, and in the case that "no award" takes the majority the Hugo is not given in that category.
+Members are permitted to vote "no award", if they feel that none of the finalists is deserving of the award that year, and in the case that "no award" takes the majority the Hugo is not given in that category.
 This happened in the Best Novella category in 2015.

-Winners and nominees
+Winners and finalists

 In the following table, the years correspond to the date of the ceremony, rather than when the novella was first published.
 Each year links to the corresponding "year in literature".
-Entries with a blue background have won the award; those with a white background are the nominees on the short-list.
+Entries with a yellow background have won the award; those with a grey background are the finalists on the short-list.
 If the novella was originally published in a book with other stories rather than by itself or in a magazine, the book title is included after the publisher's name.